-In fact, they're some people’s nightmares.
-Nevermind the stage fright that comes from going live on video and knowing that there are hundreds of people watching your every move, the tech side of things can be a nightmare, too.
+In fact, they’re some people’s nightmares.
+Never mind the stage fright that comes from going live on video and knowing that there are hundreds of people watching your every move, the tech side of things can be a nightmare, too.
+Luckily, we’re walking you through how to host webinars on Teachable.

 Here are a few of our suggestions:

-For the purpose of this blog post, I’m going to walk you through hosting your webinar through YouTube’s live stream feature, but just know the steps are nearly identical for all programs.
+For the purpose of this blog post, we’ll walk you through hosting webinars on Teachable through YouTube’s live stream feature, but just know the steps are nearly identical for all programs.

 Using YouTube to host webinars on Teachable